apache/pulsar/site2/docs/io-tcp.md

 ## Source

 The Netty Tcp Source connector is used to listen Tcp messages from Tcp Client and write them to user-defined Pulsar topic.
+Also, this connector is suggested to be used in a containerized (e.g. k8s) deployment.
+Otherwise, if the connector is running in process or thread mode, the instances may be conflicting on listening to ports.

 ### Source Configuration Options